Kazeviur/ygopro-cv/General Issues.md

 - [ ] **You can't search for some card information**
 	- [ ] Critical
 	- [ ] Rarity
-- You can only search for a card's Clan by typing `Clan: Name Goes Here` in the search bar.
+- You can only search for a card's Clan by typing `Clan:` in the search bar.
-- You can only search for a card's Race by typing `Race: Name Goes Here` in the search bar.
+- You can only search for a card's Race by typing `Race:` in the search bar.
 ## Deck Building
 - [ ] **Your deck isn't limited to exactly 50 cards**
 - The player whose deck isn't exactly 50 cards loses the game.